 Tender, flaky cream cheese dough is wrapped around tart cherry jam and roasted almonds for a cookie that's a bit like a delicious two-bite rolled up tart.

 The cream cheese dough is super easy to work with and produces gorgeous layers of flaky pastry that's buttery and not overly sweet.
 Rugelach can be filled with anything you like, but I especially love them with a shmear of tart cherry jam and a sprinkle of salty roasted almonds.

 It goes without saying (and yet, here I go saying it anyway) that the quality of jam is important here.
-I’m a big fan of Bonne Maman Cherry Preserves, but use whatever you brand you love.
+My favorite is Morello Cherry Preserves.
+It's as delicious in these cookies as it is in Black Forest Cake.

-These will keep at room temperature for up to 2 days, in the refrigerator for up to a week, and in the freezer for up to 6 weeks.
-Or course, this information assumes there will be any leftover to store.
-A tremendous assumption on my part.
+These tasty little cookies will keep at room temperature for up to 2 days, in the refrigerator for up to a week, and in the freezer for up to 6 weeks.
+Or course, this information assumes there will be any leftover to store. 🙂